 1. Not On Credit Transactions

 Account maintenance fee is calculated on the total amount of debit transaction or withdrawals on your account at a given interval.
 What this mean is that your account should not be charged AMC if there are no withdrawal either electronically via instant transfer, online or physical withdrawal with your cheques in the banking hall.
-If you continue to build your account balance with making withdrawals your account will not be charged AMC or COT.
+If you continue to build your account balance without making withdrawals your account will not be charged AMC

 2. It is negotiable